petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-1-technical.md

 :::{grid-item-card} Discovery Call
 :link: ./level-1-technical/discovery-calls.md

-This module explores what to find out during a discovery call to support delivering a demo that resonates with the prospect  .
+This module explores what to find out during a discovery call to support delivering a demo that resonates with the prospect.
 :::

 :::{grid-item-card} Public Pages Experience